Richie78321/Richie78321.github.io/content/Papers.md

   - This paper explores the use of Mixture of Experts (MoE) for NLP.
 MoE is rumored to be used in GPT-4.
   - Mixture of Experts = only running select parts of a neural network during inference time.
 Each "part" of the network is called an expert.
 The routing is determined by learned parameters, as simple as a single weight matrix.
   - MoE is nice because it allows for scaling model parameter count without needing to proportionally scale inference compute.
+  - Something I didn't fully understand in this paper and would like to revisit is how they made the routing differentiable using random noise.
+It seems that by adding noise, they made routing involve continuous probabilities they enabled differentiation?
 - [Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity](https://arxiv.org/abs/2101.03961)
   - This paper explores the idea that it is unnecessary to route to more than one expert at a time.
+  - In this case, the MoE layers are in the feedforward section of the transformer layers.
+The experts operate indepdently on each token in the sequence, as is done with the standard feedforward section of the transformer layer.
+  - This paper also discusses a lot of the infrastructure challenges with this type of model.
+I have less experience in the domain of distributed training so didn't get as much from this section.
+One interesting idea was the idea of "expert capacity", where experts would process batches of multiple tokens at once, which is necessary to maximize the compute capacity of GPUs/TPUs.
+Because the number of tokens allocated to an expert within a single batch is dynamic based on the routing gate & matrix multiplications needed to be statically initialized, the researchers essentially needed to "predict" the maximum batch size for each expert.

 Test-Time Compute: